TL;DR - Quick Summary

 Financial stress takes a toll on your health, your relationships and your quality of life.
 Research demonstrates that individuals with high debt levels experience more anxiety, depression and health complaints compared with their low-level debt counterparts.

-Your 2025 Plan to Escape From Debt.
+Your 2025 Plan to Escape From Debt

 Step 1: Perform a Full Financial Review

 Before you can find a solution to a debt problem, you need to know where you stand.
-Create a comprehensive list including:
+Create a comprehensive budget list including:

-All of the money you owe (credit cards, loans, medical bills, etc.)
+- All of the money you owe (credit cards, loans, medical bills, etc.)

-• Current balances and interest rates
+- Current balances and interest rates

-• Minimum monthly payments
+- Minimum monthly payments

-• Total monthly debt payments
+- Total monthly debt payments

 This reality check might be a bit of a reality check for you, but it is necessary — if you're looking to knock out debt — when you're creating a debt elimination plan.